 Laurels are evergreen broadleaf shrubs or small trees.
 They are extremely hardy and adaptable to a wide variety of soils.
 Laurels grow quickly and are often used as borders or hedges.
 Their versatility makes them suitable for most light situations, and they fill in quickly making a dense, living fence.
 Laurel hedges need constant maintenance keeping their growth in check and managing their shape.
 Removing the hedge can be tricky because some plants grow deep taproots and have wide, thick root systems.

-Laurel roots can grow 3 or 4 feet long, but their length depends on soil conditions and water availability.
+Laurel roots can grow 3 or 4 feet long, but their length depends on species, soil conditions and water availability.

 Many Laurel Species

 There are more than 45 genera and 1,000 species in the Lauraceae family to which laurel plants belong.
 Laurel trees are common in home landscapes.
 They are woody plants with deep-green, glossy leaves.
 Some species have aromatic oils in the foliage.
 A laurel hedge's roots become intertwined and make the border even stronger than a single plant.

 The roots are woody and have small fine hairs on them for breaking up soil and collecting water and nutrients.
 When cut, the plant re-sprouts from the roots.
 Some species root when a stem touches the ground.

 The actual length of a laurel's roots depends on the soil type where it's situated.
 The plant is so adaptable that it grows in rich loam, sandy loam, clay or hardpan.
 In softer soils, the plant has no trouble spreading downward and has longer roots.
 In hard soils, the roots spread out where there is least resistance, forming a more wide and fibrous root system.